-A pantyliner is a thin absorbent pad for feminine hygiene.
-It is worn in the gusset of a female's panty to absorb vaginal discharge or light menstrual flow.
-Panty liners are basically defined as thin versions of pads that females wear inside their undies in order to prevent stains and keep their underwear clean.
+A panty liner is a thin, absorbent pad worn in the gusset of underwear to absorb vaginal discharge or light menstrual flow.
+Panty liners are basically thin versions of pads used to prevent stains and keep underwear clean.

-Pantyliners are found in an assortment of shapes, portability options, sizes, varying from small, compact panty liners to large, protective panty liners created for heavy vaginal discharge and light period flow.
-Different styles of panty liners are designed to fit with thong undies.
-Disposable pantyliners are also designed which possess a sticky adhesive on the backside of the pad to be able to remain in appropriate position in the underwear.
-Some designs have 'wings' which wrap around the undies, offering additional stability.
+Panty liners come in a variety of shapes, portability options, and sizes, from small, compact panty liners to large, protective panty liners created for heavy vaginal discharge and light period flow.
+Some styles of panty liners are designed to fit inside thongs.
+Disposable panty liners have a sticky adhesive so they can stay in place.
+Some designs have wings that wrap around the underwear, offering additional stability.

-Cloth pantyliners that are reusable are also available and come in a range of different colors, sizes, cloth materials, patterns, and absorbencies.
+Reusable cloth panty liners are also available and come in a range of different colors, sizes, materials, patterns, and absorbencies.
 These can be washed regularly and reused for a few years.
-These reusable panty liners are secured to the undies by wrap-around wings snapped together at the ends.
+Reusable panty liners are secured with wrap-around wings snapped together at the ends.

 The benefits of panty liners are:

-- Panty liners provide everyday protection from urine leakage, vaginal discharge, or an unexpected period.
+- Panty liners provide everyday protection from urine leakage, vaginal discharge, and unexpected periods.

-- Panty liners are also helpful for those very last days of your menstrual period, when the discharge has essentially stopped but there is still some spotting that is either brown or pink.
-A panty liner does the trick when the flow is not heavy enough to use a tampon or a pad.
+- Panty liners can be helpful for the last days of a period when there is still some light bleeding.
+A panty liner is useful when the flow is not heavy enough to use a tampon or a pad.

-- Moms of new infants might use daily liners for managing light postpartum flow which they experience for a few weeks or sometimes months after childbirth.
+- Panty liners can help with light postpartum flow, which can happen for a few weeks or sometimes months after childbirth.

 Are panty liners bad for you?
-Potential dangers
+Potential disadvantages

-- Women’s panty liners can be worn before or after your menstrual periods, but not at the time of mensuration - they are not meant for soaking heavy discharge like the period blood.
+- Panty liners can be worn before or after periods, but they are not meant for heavy flows.

-- Scented panty liners have chemicals that sometimes irritate sensitive tissues around the vagina.
+- Scented panty liners might contain chemicals that can irritate the sensitive tissues around the vagina.

 How to use panty liners: simple tips

-- Just like pads, panty liners can be worn inside your panty and possess an adhesive strip on the bottom in order keep them in place.
+- Just like pads, panty liners can be worn inside underwear and have an adhesive strip on the bottom to keep them in place.

-- A panty liner should be placed in a vertical position and wrapped and secured around the seat of the underwear.
+- A panty liner should be placed vertically and wrapped and secured around the gusset of the underwear.

 - A panty liner should be immediately changed if it becomes excessively moist.

-- Avoid wearing panty liners during the night.
-If you do, make sure to change it as often as possible as it alleviates the chances of any infection.
+- Avoid wearing panty liners at night.
+They need to be changed as often as possible to reduce the chances of infection.

-- Avoid wearing a scented panty liner, as it can trigger itchiness and discomfort on several occasions.
+- Avoid wearing scented panty liners, as they can trigger itchiness and discomfort.
 Use unscented organic cotton products instead.